A Systematic Study of In-the-Wild Model Merging for Large Language Models: Introduction

 Understanding this question is important for both scientific and practical reasons.
 On the practical side, organizations often accumulate dozens of fine-tuned checkpoints tailored to specific domains, tasks, or use cases.
-Running or maintaining all of these models separately is computationally expensive.
-If model merging can consistently produce a single multi-talented model without retraining, it would offer significant efficiency gains for deployment.
-On the scientific side, analyzing whether and when constructive interference occurs provides insight into how knowledge is distributed in the parameter space of LLMs, offering clues about the geometry of fine-tuning and the limitations of weight-space interpolation.
+These checkpoints do not necessarily harmonize or contribute towards a common improvement direction.
+If they can jointly improve the underlying model beyond any individual checkpoint, this provides a practical application for their reuse.
+Additionally, understanding which methods and settings enable this kind of improvement provides insight into how knowledge is distributed in the parameter space of LLMs, offering clues about the geometry of fine-tuning and the limitations of weight-space interpolation.

-Despite recent advances in merging techniques, including approaches based on task vector arithmetic, interference-aware adjustments, and geometric interpolation, prior evaluations have primarily focused on small-scale models or a limited number of merges.
-In particular, an evaluation of recent subspace merging methods on LLMs and their potential to enable constructive interference has been missing.

-In this study, we address this gap by conducting a large-scale, systematic evaluation of state-of-the-art model merging techniques across multiple LLM families, a diverse set of fine-tuned checkpoints, and a wide suite of benchmarks.
-Our work seeks to answer the following research questions: (1) Do the advantages of merging methods, as reported for image classifiers and small language models, transfer to LLMs?
-(2) Which weight interpolation-based model merging techniques enable constructive interference in large language models?
-(3) Do recently proposed merging methods that operate on the subspaces of weight matrices work on LLMs, and do they enable constructive interference?
+In this study, we address this gap by conducting a large-scale, systematic evaluation of state-of-the-art model merging techniques across multiple LLM families, a heterogeneous, \enquote{in-the-wild} set of fine-tuned checkpoints, and a wide suite of benchmarks.
+Our work seeks to answer the following research questions: (1) Can we produce an improved version of the base LLM by simply merging multiple fine-tuned versions?
+(2) Which weight interpolation-based model merging techniques enable such improvement?
+(3) Do recently proposed merging methods that operate on the subspaces of weight matrices also improve performance of \enquote{in-the-wild} merging in LLMs?